BrennerDesign/egofishinggear/_products/kryptek-fishing-tools/kryptek-mini-gripper-magnetic-release.md

 left_column_html: >-
   <p>The EGO Kryptek Camo Mini Gripper Tool with Magnetic Release featuring the
   high-tech Kryptek camo technology is one of the most popular tools offered by EGO.
-The mini grip is equipped with an easy break away magnetic release, extra wide jaw opening and has an ergonomic foam grip for comfortable and easy gripping.
+The mini grip is equipped with an easy breakaway magnetic release, extra wide jaw opening and has an ergonomic foam grip for comfortable and easy gripping.
 The versatility and compact design have made this tool a favorite among freshwater and saltwater anglers alike.&nbsp;</p>